-A resource is a server machine available to ElectricFlow for running steps.
+A resource is defined as an agent machine where steps can execute.
 A resource has a logical name and a host name.
 In some situations, it is convenient to have multiple logical resources associated with the same host.
 A resource can also be associated with one or more pools.
 Each resource has a step limit that determines the maximum number of steps that can execute simultaneously on the resource.
 Resources can be grouped into resource pools.
+Multiple resources can be defined on the same machine.